Habit Tracking

 Notion

-For users who want full control over their habit system custom databases, weekly review templates, and progress tables.
-The most flexible habit tracking solution when paired with community templates.
+For users who want total control custom databases, weekly reviews, and progress tables.
+The most flexible planning solution when paired with community templates.

 PlatformsiOS, Android, Web, Desktop